 General information about CNC milling machines

 The peculiarity of a CNC milling machine over a conventional milling cutter can be derived from the name suffix CNC.
 This is an abbreviation for "computerized numerical control", which means "computer-aided numerical control" - an electronic method for controlling machine tools.

 2. What advantages does a CNC milling machine have?

-Compared to conventional milling machines, the key advantage of a CNC milling machine is clearly its computerized control.
+Compared to conventional milling machines, the key advantage of a CNC machine is clearly its computerized control.
 This makes it possible to make high-precision and delicate shapes and profiles from numerous starting materials such as wood, metal or stone.
-Thanks to modern control technology, all work steps are carried out automatically and error-free, and at the same time high volumes are achieved.
+Thanks to modern control technology, all work steps are carried out automatically and error-free with special software, and at the same time high volumes are achieved.

 3. In which areas are CNC milling used?

 Due to their versatility, CNC machines are used in a wide variety of industries and applications and are an indispensable part of industrial production in particular.
 Moldmaking and model making also benefit from precise CNC production since the machines are ideal for milling different materials such as aluminum, wood, brass, bronze, plastics or steel.